 Did you know that you can paint your appliances?

 I thought about waiting to share this project until the entire makeover was done, but decided it would be fun to share as I go along.
 I’ve been hinting at the fact that I’m doing a little makeover at my niece’s house.
 I’ve always wanted to makeover her dining room, and that is how it all started.
 But one thing led to another and we ended up starting in her kitchen.
+We are on a budget in this space, so I brainstormed cheap decorating ideas to get started.
 We decided the first step was to paint the appliances to look like stainless steel.

 Paint appliances – stainless steel